-Press the dough into the bottom of a greased 9-inch pie pan and about 2 inches (5 cm) up the sides.
+Press the dough into the bottom of a greased 8-inch (or 9-inch) pie pan and about 2 inches (5 cm) up the sides.
 Put the pan into the fridge (while you make the filling) and preheat the oven to 350°F (180°C).

 Pour the pumpkin filling into the uncooked pie crust and spread it with a spatula.